 There’s still traces of old Hawaii and a laidback, small town feel here in the North Shore.
 The beaches were amazing and there are a variety of activities for the whole family.
 I now regret staying away for so long and will make stops here on future visits.
 We definitely recommend making a day trip here and seeing a different side of Oahu.

-Visiting the North Shore Oahu Tips and Basics
+Tips for Visiting the North Shore Oahu

 - Get there early as the two-lane Kamehameha Highway gets pretty crowded later in the day especially during the weekends.
 We’ve been told by the locals that traffic can be a stand still on these roads.